woleet/woleet-cli/README.md

   -r, --recursive                  explore sub-folders recursively
       --s3AccessKeyID string       your AccessKeyID
-      --s3Bucket string            bucket name that contains files to sign --s3Endpoint string          Specify an alternative S3 endpoint: ex: storage.googleapis.com, don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
+      --s3Bucket string            bucket name that contains files to sign --s3Endpoint string          specify an alternative S3 endpoint: ex: storage.googleapis.com, don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
-      --s3NoSSL                    Use S3 without SSL (Strongly discouraged) --s3SecretAccessKey string   your SecretAccessKey
+      --s3NoSSL                    use S3 without SSL (strongly discouraged) --s3SecretAccessKey string   your SecretAccessKey
       --strict                     re-sign any file that has changed since last signature or if the pubkey was changed --widsPubKey string          public key (ie. bitcoin address) to use to sign